Notes on the Geography of Oman: Mazara

 Looking at the mountains hemming Muscat, it's hard to believe that an hour's drive away there's a river with clear, flowing water.
 But the Hajars, the mountains of eastern Oman, are chiefly porous limestone, and there are a few places where springs feed streams with water enough to swim.
 One is the Wadi Tayin, which descends from the mountains to become the Wadi Dhaiqah.
 Diverted, the stream irrigates the gardens of Mazara, only a few miles from the sea.

-It's rude to laugh at the mistakes of non-native speakers, especially when one's own Arabic is pathetic.
+It's rude to laugh at the mistakes of non-native English speakers, especially when one's own Arabic is pathetic.
 Still, it's hard not to smile.
 The point of the sign is that the stream can rise dangerously fast.

 It's calm today, and irresistable to some.